anitagraser/lab/manual.md

 * [The Missing Semester of Your CS Education](https://missing.csail.mit.edu) is an MIT class on how to master the command-line, use a powerful text editor, use fancy features of version control systems, and much more.
 * [Modern Plain Text Computing](https://mptc.io) similarly teaches essential concepts, tools and various tricks for data scientists.
+* [DevOps for Data Science](https://do4ds.com) teaches about DevOps conventions, tools, and practices that can be useful to you as a data scientist.
 * [Software Carpentry](https://software-carpentry.org/lessons/) has community driven lessons on how to use the Unix shell, Version Control with Git, and Python.
 * [Learn LaTex in 30 minutes](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes)
 * [mamba](https://mamba.readthedocs.io/): Python package manager